juniordiscart/ImpossibleOdds-MouseEvents/README.md

 ## Advanced

 The main point of entry is the `MouseEventMonitor` script.
 It requires to be placed on a game object in your scene and will monitor the mouse inputs you set it up to be: left, right and/or middle mouse buttons.
 Apart from which mouse buttons it should monitor, you can also adjust the time threshold for registering multi-clicks (double click).
 Unity does not allow to transparently distinguish between single click and double click without always invoking the single click event.
 This multi-click time threshold is the time limit it will delay a single click event while listening in for a secondary click or other event.
+Additionally, you can also set a drag distance threshold for when you want to let small or accidental drag operations to still count as a click event instead.

 You can listen for events of the registered mouse buttons as well as querying the current state of a particular button using the `CurrentEvent` method.
 When a new mouse button requires monitoring, you can add it using the `StartMonitoring` method.
 Conversely, you can also stop monitoring events for a specific mouse button by calling the `StopMonitoring` method.